wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 draft: false
 ---

+It has been a long time since the last [article about Wasmi](https://wasmi-labs.github.io/blog/posts/wasmi-v0.32/) in March 2024.
+Since that time a lot of has happened on the Wasmi project, both technically and non-technically, which culminated in Wasmi 1.0.

+Wasmi is an efficient and versatile [WebAssembly (Wasm)](https://webassembly.org/) interpreter with a focus on embedded environments.
+It is an excellent choice for plugin systems, cloud hosts and as smart contract execution engine.

+Before going into all the details, a huge thank you to the [Stellar Development Foundation](https://stellar.org/foundation) which sponsors development of the Wasmi project since October 2024.
+Without their sponsorship, the Wasmi project wouldn't be where it is today.

+## What does 1.0 mean to you?

+Over the course of the last major versions a ton of deprecations and fine tuning of Wasmi's API has been implemented, all in preparation of the 1.0 release.
+With this release, all those deprecated APIs are going to be removed.
+The 1.0 release marks an important promise of API stability for Wasmi users.

+That's it!

+## New Wasm Proposals

+Since March 2024 a lot of [Wasm proposals](https://github.com/WebAssembly/proposals) have been implemented in Wasmi.

+- ✅ The [Wasm `multi-memory` proposal](https://github.com/WebAssembly/multi-memory) allows users to define multiple linear memories within a single Wasm module.
+  With this, users can isolate and protect different memories with different purposes from each other.
+- ✅ The [Wasm `memory64` proposal](https://github.com/WebAssembly/memory64) allows users to define 64-bit Wasm modules, thus being able to execute Wasm binaries that require more than just 4GB of memory.
+- ✅ The [Wasm `custom-page-sizes` proposal](https://github.com/WebAssembly/custom-page-sizes) allows to define linear memories with page sizes of 1 byte.
+By default, linear memories has page sizes of 64KB, thus this allows to execute Wasm on tiny embedded devices with less than 64KB of memory.
+- ✅ The [Wasm `simd` proposal](https://github.com/webassembly/simd) defines over 200 new 128-bit SIMD operators.
+This allows users to optimize certain compute intense workloads.
+Honestly, a questionable use-case for an interpreter to say the least which is why Wasmi's `simd` support comes [opt-in](https://github.com/wasmi-labs/wasmi/blob/v0.51.2/crates/wasmi/Cargo.toml#L54) so users don't have to take the bloat.
+To add insult to injury, it was made sure that using `simd` operators in Wasmi actually compiles down to SIMD machine instructions.
+- ✅ The [Wasm `relaxed-simd` proposal](https://github.com/WebAssembly/relaxed-simd) defines some non-deterministic extension operators on top of the Wasm `simd` proposal which can be more efficient in some cases.
+- ✅ The [Wasm `wide-arithmetic` proposal](https://github.com/WebAssembly/wide-arithmetic) defines 128-bit arithmetic operators for `add`, `sub` and `mul`.
+These operators allow to optimize certain use-cases such as big-integer arithmetic.

+With this, Wasmi supports all of [Wasm 2.0](https://webassembly.org/news/2025-03-20-wasm-2.0/) and quite a few features from [Wasm 3.0](https://webassembly.org/news/2025-09-17-wasm-3.0/).

+## Engine Optimizations

+Countless engine improvements, new optimizations, clean-ups and refactorings have significantly improved Wasmi's translation and execution performance all while lowering its memory footprint.

+TODO: graphics, diagrams

 ## What has happened since last blog post

-- Wasmi no longer belongs to Parity but is a stand-alone project.
+- [x] ~Wasmi no longer belongs to Parity but is a stand-alone project.~
-- Wasmi development financially sponsored by the SDF since October 2024.
+- [x] Wasmi development financially sponsored by the SDF since October 2024.
-- New Wasm proposals support:
+- [x] New Wasm proposals support:
     - [x] Wasm `multi-memory`.
     - [x] Wasm `memory64`.
     - [x] Wasm `custom-page-sizes`.
     - [x] Wasm `wide-arithmetic`.
     - [x] Wasm `simd` enabled by `simd` crate feature.
     - [x] Wasm `relaxed-simd` enabled by `simd` crate feature.
+- [x] Optimized Wasmi engine internals.
+    - Implemented lots of new Wasmi bytecode optimizations and lowering to improve execution performance.
 - Improved Wasmtime API mirror.
-- Optimized Wasmi engine internals.
 - Received another security audit conducted by Runtime Verification Inc. sponsored by Stellar Development Foundation.
 - Wasmi now allows to inspect Wasm custom sections.
 - Fixed a dead-lock allowing users to compile Wasm modules in host functions.
 - Added support for Wasm C-API bindings via `wasmi_c_api_impl` crate.
 Visit [C-API README](https://github.com/wasmi-labs/wasmi/blob/main/crates/c_api/README.md).
 - Minified Wasmi's dependency graph from 7 external dependencies down to just 2. (`spin` and `wasmparser`)
 - Wasmi was added to Google's OSSFuzz.
-- Implemented lots of new Wasmi bytecode optimizations and lowering to improve execution performance.
 - Wasmi now provided as backend in Wasmer.
 - Batteries included: WAT support in `Module::new` and `Module::new_unchecked`.
 - Added support for Wasm function call resumption after running out of fuel.